Sharing knowledge and fun

 It seems that the eminent physicist David Bohm was profoundly affected by his association with both Albert Einstein and the internationally respected philosopher Jiddu Krishnamurti

 I feel that this is interesting.
 In this short thirteen minute video presentation Bohm talks about his implicate order theory in physics as it relates to all things.
 This includes both the universe as well as wider reality as well.
 You will notice that the Dalai Lama was present at different times during this discussion.
 I have not included this video into my other blog entitled “Jiddu Krishnamurti and David Bohm talk about life and philosophy” because I believe that this video is more to the point and easier to understand.
-Readers should note that Bohm died in 1992.
+Bohm died in 1992.